sc-date-time/sc-date-time/README.md

 })
 ```

-### Issues?
+## Issues?

 It has been tested to work on Chrome, Safari, Opera, Firefox and Internet Explorer 8+.
-If you find something, please let me know - throw me a message, or submit a issue request!
+If you find something, please let me know - throw me a message, or submit an issue request!

-### FAQ
+## FAQ

-1. **The editor appears at a strange size?** The editor is sized using REM, so try changing the font-size, or at least the font-size at the editor base.
+Q. **The editor appears at a strange size?**
+A: The editor is sized using REM, so try changing the font-size, or at least the font-size at the editor base.
 I find the following works well:
 ```css
 .time-date {
 	font-size: 14px !important;